-supernovae of this paper.
-Three of the lowest redshift SNe are clearly reddened: SN 1998as at z = 0.36, SN 1998aw at z = 0.44, and SN 1998ax at z = 0.50; additionally, SN 1998be at z = 0.64 is reddened.
-That most of the reddened supernovae fall at the low end of the redshift range is as would be expected for a flux-limited survey.
-Several authors (including Leibundgut (2001) and Falco et al. (1999)) have used the Riess et al. (1998) E(B-V) values to suggest that there is evidence that high-redshift supernovae are bluer statistically than the low-redshift counterparts they are compared with.
+Figure 4 shows E(B-V) vs. z for the eleven supernovae of this paper.
+Three of the lowest redshift SNe are likely to be significantly reddened: SN 1998as at z=0.36, SN 1998aw at z=0.44, and SN 1998ax at z=0.50.
+That the reddened supernovae fall at the low end of the redshift range is as would be expected for a flux limited survey.
+Several authors (including Leibundgut (2001) and Falco et al. (1999)) suggested that there is evidence that high-redshift supernovae are bluer statistically than the low-redshift counterparts they are compared with, based on the E(B-V) values in Riess et al. (1998).
 These data show no such effect (nor did our P99 SNe).